newrelic/nr1-workshop/lab4/0-BasicQuery.md

 # Your First Query
-In this exercise, we'll make sure you can use the [GraphiQL](https://api.newrelic.com/graphiql) tool that to start getting information from New Relilc.
+In this exercise, we'll make sure you can use the [GraphiQL](https://api.newrelic.com/graphiql) tool that to start getting information from New Relic.
 Note, if you are not signed in, you will be prompted to login to New Relic.

 >Make sure to generate an API key that you can use with GraphiQL!
 See [Instructions](INSTRUCTIONS.md) for more information.

 # Basic Query
 When you first open up GraphiQL, you are presented with a simple query to help you get started.
 Go ahead and click the `Play` button to execute the query.
 You should see something like the following: